 Social media… you either love it or hate it.
-And if you hate it, then using it to promote your brand or business could pose a real challenge.
+And if you hate it, then making it a part of your business’s marketing campaigns could pose a real challenge.

-You may think social media is just one more thing you have to worry about, don’t really understand, and don’t have time to figure out.
-But it doesn’t have to be!
+You may think social media content creation is just one more thing you have to worry about, don’t really understand, and don’t have time to figure out.
+But it doesn’t have to be; the best time to start is now!

-You can leverage your social media presence to build brand awareness and attract new customers and clients without spending tons of time creating posts or figuring out what to say.
+You can leverage your social media presence to build brand awareness, drive traffic, and attract new customers and clients without spending tons of time creating posts or figuring out what to say.

-In this post, we share how to turn one blog post (or vlogs, podcasts, or other content) into three high quality social media posts using simple to follow templates for Twitter, Facebook, and LinkedIn that you can use again and again.
+In this post, we share how to turn one blog post (or vlog, podcast, or other kind of content) into three high quality social media posts using simple to follow templates for Twitter, Facebook, and LinkedIn that you can repurpose again and again.

 Create a Social Media Marketing Strategy

-To start, you need some kind of social media marketing strategy.
-Whoa, whoa!
-Before you run screaming, hang on.
+To start, you need to incorporate social media into your content marketing strategy.
+But before you run screaming, hang on!

-Start out simple; you can always create a more complex strategy down the line.
-“Strategy” doesn’t have to mean some crazy plan with charts, weeks of SEO keyword research, and every different type of content and format you can imagine.
+“Strategy” doesn’t have to mean spreadsheets full of metrics and social media analytics, weeks of SEO keyword research, and every different type of content and format you can imagine.

 - Survey your content – Drop all of your blog posts and other digital marketing assets into a spreadsheet.
 Use one column in your spreadsheet for the post/resource name and one for the URL or file location.

 - Pick your platforms – If you have not done so already, decide which social media platforms you will be active on based on your target audience.
-If you already have some existing social media accounts, you can check your audience demographics on those platforms for more insight.
+If you already have some existing social media accounts, you can check your audience demographics, engagement rates, and other social media metrics on those platforms for more insight.
 Whatever you decide, be consistent about posting on the ones you choose.

 Outline Your Blog’s Key Points

-To create a great social media post, you need content!
-But trying to think of something genius on the spot can be next to impossible.
+To create a great post, you need high-quality content!
+But trying to think of genius social media content ideas on the spot can be next to impossible.
 Even if you do think of something to say, you end up spending way too much time, and it may not be your best work.

 Combat this by creating an outline of the your existing (and new) blog posts to give you the social media content you need to create interest and excitement around your brand and offerings.